 We apologize for any inconvenience that this may cause but feel these measures are necessary to protect the health of our staff and our visitors in light of the Coronavirus situation.

-We have had updates at our April and May council meetings from our State Representative, Brenda Carter, and our Oakland County Executive, Dave Coulter.
-They have kept us informed about important State of Michigan and Oakland County initiatives and how they impact us in Keego Harbor.
+We have had updates at our April, May and June council meetings from our State Representative, Brenda Carter, our Oakland County Executive, Dave Coulter, and also our US Congresswoman, Brenda Lawrence.
+They have kept us informed about important State of Michigan, Oakland County and Federal initiatives and how they impact us in Keego Harbor.
 We also receive monthly updates from our fire and police chiefs at our meetings, as they inform us of activity with their/our public safety departments.
 We are grateful for their support during this uncertain time.

-Non-essential Keego Harbor public meetings will not be held until after June 12, at which time we will re-evaluate the situation.
+Non-essential Keego Harbor public meetings will not be held at city hall until after June 29, at which time we will re-evaluate the situation.

-City parks are open for you to walk through and enjoy, but park equipment is unavailable for use at this time.
+City parks and beaches are now open for you to walk through and enjoy.

 We will update you as we have more information.